Talk of Alaska: Resources for refugees and new arrivals in Alaska - Alaska Public Media

 When conflict breaks out in other countries and people are displaced, Alaska is not often where they expect to end up.
 But every year, people from all over the world arrive here for that reason.
 Many of them have language barriers, and need assistance to find housing and jobs to build a new life.
-We’ll hear from Refugee Assistance & Immigration Services, the agency that helpd refugees and other new arrivals to our state.
+We’ll hear from Catholic Social Services’ Refugee Assistance & Immigration Services, the agency that helps refugees and other new arrivals to our state.

 LISTEN: